I forget, as to who was the Hollywood mogul who once said,” Sincerity is the key, baby, if you can fake that, you have it made !”

 Many organizations seem to have this approach when it comes to satisfying and servicing their customers.

-Each time, she would be politely requested by the Vodafone caller to recount the complaint, history of her interaction till date with Vodafone on the said complaint and to add insult to injury her subscriber details !
+Each time, she would be politely requested by the Vodafone caller to recount the complaint, history of her interaction to date with Vodafone on the said complaint and to add insult to injury her subscriber details!

-Now 20 days and many heated calls, angry escalation mails and bitter tweets from the consumer , Vodafone has agreed to send a tech support rep over to have a look.
+Now 20 days and many heated calls, angry escalation emails and bitter tweets from the consumer, Vodafone has agreed to send a tech support rep over to have a look.

 But what does all this seeming concern with no resolution do for Customer satisfaction and Customer Experience?
 Does this not upset the customer even more?

 Why would Vodafone invest in high voltage advertising, promising great network quality only to be different in reality?

 Why build a perception that cannot be carried out on the ground, what does this say about the Service Design required to carry out what the Brand is promising when it communicates to its consumer.